CBGonzalez/SIMDIntro/Readme.md

 ```
 Conditional selection permits you to combine two vectors based on conditions.
 In the code above, the line
 `Vector<double> select = Vector.ConditionalSelect(lessThan, left, right);`
-results in a vector with elements from `left` if they were less than the corresponding elements in `right`, otherwise from `right`.
+results in a vector with elements from `left` if they were less than the corresponding elements in `right`.
+For elements for which the comparison returned `false` (value zero), the result will be populated with elements from `right`.

 Notice that the line
 `Vector<double> select2 = Vector.ConditionalSelect(lessThan, left, Vector<double>.Zero)`
-uses the result from the comparison to select elements from another vector: it will fill in zeros for elements that were _greater than or equal_ in the original comparison.
+uses the result from the comparison to select elements from _another vector_: it will fill in zeros for elements that were _greater than or equal_ in the original comparison.

 In other words, the result from comparisons can be used as a mask for vector composition.